carolzhou/multiPhATE/README.md

 3) Add the bioconda channel:  $ conda --add channels bioconda

+    Note: bioconda is supported on Linux and Mac operating systems, but so far not on PC.

 4) Create an environment for using multiPhATE; let's call it "multiphate":  $ conda create --name multiphate

 5) Activate that environment:  $ source activate multiphate